atulbhingarde/HW-Linux-1/README.md

 When you're done, run: `cut -d: -f1 /etc/passwd | xargs groups` and take a screenshot.
 This command will show all users, along with the groups they're in. **You'll submit this screenshot as proof of your solution.**

-** Please note the script _UserMgmt.sh_ uses the _GroupUsers.txt_ and removes the users and createds them again with groups etc assigned to them except the group adm and sudo _ **
+** Please note the script _UserMgmt.sh_ uses the _GroupUsers.txt_ and removes the users and createds them again with groups etc assigned to them except the group adm and sudo foliwng outout is of the command _members GroupName_ where _GroupName_ is a specific groupname like _students, teachers, adm or sudo_ **
 ![groups listed](groups_listed.png)